soniasoni04/ImageBoard-Client/README.md

 ## Goals for this project:

-To practice for myself
+- To practice for myself
-To become more comfortable with frontend and backend programming.
+- To become more comfortable with frontend and backend programming.

+## Technologies used:

+- react
+- redux
+- redux-thunk
+- superagent

+## Requirements:

+Display the images with names.

+## Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was scaffolded using the create-react-app with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts